 “World’s Longest” all-women-operated Flight

-They traveled the North Pole to open up a new route uniting two places on opposite sides of the world: San Francisco and South India.
+They traveled to the North Pole to open up a new route uniting two places on opposite sides of the world: San Francisco and South India.
 It’s an important route for tech talent.

 “Air India’s woman power flies high around the world.”Hardeep Singh Puri, Union minister and minister of Civil Aviation of India, 2021